MP Estate Planning UK

 Common Misconceptions

-The use of Asset Protection Trusts in divorce cases is often shrouded in misconception, leading to confusion about their benefits and limitations.
-We aim to clarify these misunderstandings and provide a clear understanding of how these trusts operate within the UK legal framework.
+The use of Asset Protection Trusts in divorce cases is often surrounded by misconceptions, leading to confusion about what they can and cannot achieve.
+Let’s separate fact from fiction and provide a clear understanding of how these trusts operate within the English and Welsh legal framework.

 Myths About Asset Protection Trusts